MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/implementing-a-ui-for-configuring-apo-effects.md

 ## <span id="Overview"></span><span id="overview"></span><span id="OVERVIEW"></span>Overview

 > [!NOTE]
 > This customization is no longer supported after Windows 10, version 1809 and the PropPageExtensions project is no longer present in the Sysvad Sample.
+For later versions of Windows, the recommended approach is to create a Hardware Support App.
+For more information, see [Hardware Support App (HSA): Steps for Driver Developers](https://docs.microsoft.com/windows-hardware/drivers/devapps/hardware-support-app--hsa--steps-for-driver-developers).
 >

 An APO commonly provides a UI that allows a user to configure the effects.
 This UI can, for example, allow the user to select from several different signal processing algorithms.
 Microsoft provides a configuration UI for the standard Windows APOs.
 If a custom APO has user-accessible settings, the developer must provide an appropriate configuration UI.
 The configuration UI is installed with the device driver and is associated with the APO by a registration process.